 - A. Each automobile parking space shall be not less than 180 square feet nor less than nine feet wide.
-In addition, there shall be provided adequate interior driveways and entrance and exit driveways to connect each public parking space with a public right-of-way. - B. All such off-street parking facilities shall be so drained as to prevent damage to abutting properties or public streets and shall be designed and installed in accordance with the following standards: - (1) Maximum gradient between vertical transitions shall be 1 3/4 inches per foot, 14%. - (2) Parking spaces shall be installed with a maximum gradient of 5/8 inch per foot, 5%. - (3) Commercial, industrial and all other than detached single-family driveways and parking areas shall be paved with a minimum of six inches of concrete, six inches of bituminous concrete or six inches of compacted gravel and two inches of bituminous concrete. - C. All parking spaces shall be separated from walkways, sidewalks, streets or alleys by curbing. - D. In addition, all parking areas shall comply with the following: - (1) Screening in the form of a solid fence or shrubbery shall be required to protect neighboring residences from all parking lots hereafter constructed to contain 10 or more spaces.
+In addition, there shall be provided adequate interior driveways and entrance and exit driveways to connect each public parking space with a public right-of-way. - B. All such off-street parking facilities shall be so drained as to prevent damage to abutting properties or public streets and shall be designed and installed in accordance with the following standards:

+- (1) Maximum gradient between vertical transitions shall be 13/4 inch per foot, 14%. - (2) Parking spaces shall be installed with a maximum gradient of 5/8 inch per foot, 5%. - (3) Commercial, industrial and all other than detached single-family driveways and parking areas shall be paved with a minimum of six inches of concrete, six inches of bituminous concrete or six inches of compacted gravel and two inches of bituminous concrete. - C. All parking spaces shall be separated from walkways, sidewalks, streets or alleys by curbing. - D. In addition, all parking areas shall comply with the following: - (1) Screening in the form of a solid fence or shrubbery shall be required to protect neighboring residences from all parking lots hereafter constructed to contain 10 or more spaces.
 The location and construction of such screening shall be approved by the Planning and Zoning Commission. - (2) Off-street parking facilities shall have adequate drainage.
-The off-street parking areas shall be fully maintained and not used for the sale, repair or dismantling or servicing of any vehicles, equipment, materials or supplies. - (3) Off-street parking spaces shall be separated from public ways by a wall, fence or curbing or other approved protective device or by distance so that vehicles cannot protrude over publicly owned areas.
-All parking spaces, aisles, and turning areas shall be located entirely within the served property's lot lines and shall not encroach upon or overhang any road, driveway, or other public right-of-way. - (4) Parking spaces in lots of more than 5 spaces shall be marked by painted lines or curbs or other means to indicate individual spaces.
-Signs or markers shall direct traffic flow.
-Off-street parking surfaces shall be maintained in good condition and parking space lines or markings shall be kept clearly visible and distinct. - (5) Adequate lighting of minimal glare shall be provided if off-street parking spaces are to be used at night. - E. Special Study.
-Where Section 155-55 Chart B, Table of Required Parking Spaces, indicates, or where a land owner opts to prove that less parking than required is actually necessary, a special study may be required.
-Any such study shall be prepared at the expense of the landowner and any town expense for professional review of such study shall be borne by the landowner.
-Such study may not be required if the Planning Commission is satisfied that less parking than required in Section 155-55 Chart B, is necessary to support the use or uses proposed.
+The off-street parking areas shall be fully maintained and not used for the sale, repair or dismantling or servicing of any vehicles, equipment, materials or supplies. - (3) Off-street parking spaces shall be separated from public ways by a wall, fence or curbing or other approved protective device or by distance so that vehicles cannot protrude over publicly owned areas. - (4) Parking spaces in lots of ore than 10 spaces shall be marked by painted lines or curbs or other means to indicate individual spaces.
+Signs or markers shall direct traffic flow. - (5) Adequate lighting of minimal glare shall be provided if off-street parking spaces are to be used at night. - E. [Added 11-13-1995; amended 3-12-2001 by Ord.
+No. 93] It is intended that the application of the landscape standards set forth below will reduce the visual and environmental impacts of large expanses of parking areas.
+Breaking up of paved parking areas with plantings will provide improved aesthetics and micro-climatic benefits by reducing heat and glare.
+Parking facilities with more than 10 parking spaces shall comply with the requirements set forth below: - (1) Interior landscaping.
+For surface parking facilities, at least 10% of the parking facility shall be permanently landscaped.
+The net parking facility shall include the area occupied by parking stalls, access drives, aisles, walkways, dead spaces and required separations from structures, but shall not include required street setbacks or access driveways or walkways within such setbacks.